-This causes content on the page to be displayed before the icons or typefaces from your kit are finished loading.
+This causes content on the page to display before the icons or typefaces from your kit finish loading.
 This has a positive effect on performance while having some negative effects on how the content is displayed.

-With Fort Awesome and Font Awesome CDN you have the option of choosing either normal loading or asynchronous loading.
+With Fort Awesome and Font Awesome CDN, you can choose either normal loading or asynchronous loading.